kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 Source code of pjtester and its tests are located in `test-infra/development/tools/pkg/pjtester`.
 Main function used in binary is located in `test-infra/development/tools/cmd/pjtester`.

-You can use pjtester to test changes to itself.
+You can't use pjtester to test changes to itself.